apache/flink-connector-pulsar/docs/content/docs/connectors/datastream/pulsar.md

 this is simplified to `PulsarSink.builder().setTopics("some-topic1")`.
 {{< /hint >}}

+#### Dynamic Topics by incoming messages

+Topics could be defined by the incoming messages instead of providing the fixed topic set in builder.
+You can dynamically provide the topic by in a custom `TopicRouter`.
+The topic metadata can be queried by using `PulsarSinkContext.topicMetadata(String)` and the query result would be cached and expire in `PulsarSinkOptions.PULSAR_TOPIC_METADATA_REFRESH_INTERVAL` milliseconds.

+If you want to write to a non-existed topic, just return it in `TopicRouter`.
+Pulsar connector will **try to create it**.

+{{< hint warning >}}
+You need to enable the topic auto creation in Pulsar's `broker.conf` when you want to write messages to a non-existed topic.
+Set the `allowAutoTopicCreation=true` to enable it.

+The `allowAutoTopicCreationType` option in `broker.conf` is used to control the type of topic that is allowed to be automatically created.

+- `non-partitioned`: The default type for the auto-created topic.
+  It doesn't have any partition and can't be converted to a partitioned topic.
+- `partitioned`: The topic will be created as a partitioned topic.
+  Set the `defaultNumPartitions` option to control the auto created partition size.
+{{< /hint >}}

 ### Serializer

 A serializer (`PulsarSerializationSchema`) is required for serializing the record instance into bytes.